jsmanrique/grimoirelab-infra-provision/aws/README.md

-# Setting up Digital Ocean account
+# Setting up AWS account

 We will be working with an [AWS Lightsail instance](https://aws.amazon.com/lightsail/).